Getting Google Ads Approval

 Best practices for being approved by Google

-- White hat is where it's at!
-Don't spam and don't create a business based on information harvesting.
+- Avoid spam and creating a business based on information harvesting.

-Information harvesting: primary purpose of your website is to capture personal information.
+Information harvesting: occurs when the primary purpose of your website is to capture personal information.

-Lightbox: a separate landing page that floats on top of your main landing page.
+Lightbox: a separate iframe that rests on top of your main landing page.